COAST GUARD CUTTER MUNRO WHEC-724

 Operations Iraqi Freedom and Enduring Freedom, the crew

-of Douglas Munro was diverted to render assistance to
+of the Munro cutter was diverted to render assistance to

 countries affected by the Indian Ocean tsunami on